qboson/kaiwu-pytorch-plugin/README.md

 ## Project Overview

 `Kaiwu-PyTorch-Plugin` is a quantum computing programming suite based on PyTorch and the Kaiwu SDK.
-It enables the training and evaluation of Restricted Boltzmann Machines (RBMs) and Boltzmann Machines (BMs) on coherent optical quantum computers.
+It enables the training and evaluation of Restricted Boltzmann Machines (RBMs) and Boltzmann Machines (BMs) on coherent photonic quantum computers.
 The plugin provides easy-to-use interfaces, allowing researchers and developers to quickly implement the training and validation of energy-based neural network models and apply them to various machine learning development tasks.

 A Restricted Boltzmann Machine is an energy-based unsupervised learning model consisting of a visible layer and a hidden layer, with full connections between layers but no connections within a layer.
 Its core idea is to model the probability distribution of data through an energy function and train weights using algorithms such as Contrastive Divergence (CD), allowing the model to learn hidden features of input data.
 RBMs are commonly used for feature extraction, dimensionality reduction, or collaborative filtering, and are also the foundation for building more complex models.
 A Boltzmann Machine is a fully connected stochastic neural network where all neurons can be interconnected (including within the visible and hidden layers).
 Traditional sampling methods for BMs are inefficient, and quantum computing provides a new approach.